miho/VMF/README.md

 ### IDE

-Open the `VMF` [Gradle](http://www.gradle.org/) project in your favourite IDE (tested with NetBeans 8.2 and IntelliJ 2018) and build it by calling the `publishToMavenLocal` task.
+Open the `VMF` runtime [Gradle](http://www.gradle.org/) project in your favourite IDE (tested with NetBeans 8.2 and IntelliJ 2018) and build it by calling the `publishToMavenLocal` task.

 ### Command Line